List of incidents at Herschend parks: Superman: Tower of Power

-On July 13, 2007, the victim's family filed a lawsuit for unspecified damages, claiming that the park did not properly maintain the ride.
+On July 13, 2007, the family filed a lawsuit for unspecified damages, claiming the park did not properly maintain the ride.
 On November 29, 2007, a judge in the Jefferson Circuit Court said that Six Flags could dismantle the ride beginning February 1, 2008.
 As of December 1, 2007, the ride's cable was still in storage awaiting lab tests.
-On May 30, 2008, the Kentucky Department of Agriculture released their report on the accident, concluding that the accident was caused by a deteriorated cable, as well as poor operator training.
-Had the operator acted in a timely manner to emergency stop the ride, the report states, the victim would have only suffered minor injuries.
+On May 30, 2008, the Kentucky Department of Agriculture released its report on the accident, concluding the cause was a deteriorated cable and poor operator training.
+Had the operator timely used the emergency, the report states, the victim would have only suffered minor injuries.
 The report also stated that the park was fined $1,000 for not properly maintaining the ride.
-Park officials admitted in deposition that only visual inspections of the ride's cables were performed, not hands-on inspections, that cables were not lubricated monthly, and that the ride's cables were not regularly replaced.
+Park officials admitted in deposition that it inspected the cables only visually, not hands-on, and that cables were not lubricated monthly or regularly replaced.
 However, it was not possible to determine any one factor which specifically caused the cable to snap.
 On November 21, 2008, a settlement to "provide lifetime care" was reached between Kentucky Kingdom and the victim's family.